vishvAsa/notes/power/sustainability/energy_human-ambitions_finite-planet/1_setting_the_stage/1_Exponential_Growth.md

 10 minutes is perhaps a little fast for biology, but we're looking for easy understanding and picking convenient numbers.
-In prac- tice, 20-30 minutes may be more realistic.
-We will also ignore deaths for this "toy" ex- ample, although the net effect only changes the rate and not the overall behavior.
+In practice, 20-30 minutes may be more realistic.
+We will also ignore deaths for this "toy" example, although the net effect only changes the rate and not the overall behavior.

 |        |       |